dart-lang/language/working/1426-extension-types/feature-specification-views.md

 *It may be helpful to equip each view with a companion class whose instances have a single field holding an instance of the on-type.
-So it's a wrapper with the same interface as the view type.*
+So it's a wrapper with the same interface as the view type, except that the view type may have an implicitly induced getter named `box` and the companion class may have an implicitly induced getter named `unbox`.*

 Let `V` be a view type.
 The declaration of `V` implicitly induces a declaration of a class `V.class`, with the same type parameters and members